Psychology

 Deviance, Crime and Criminal Behaviour

-According to Government figures, there were just over 6.3 million crime offences recorded by the police in in England and Wales in 2021/22.
+Did you know?
+According to Government figures, there were just over 6.3 million crime offences recorded by the police in England and Wales in 2021/22.
+Have you ever wondered why people stray outside accepted social norms?
 Deviance, violence and criminality seem to be ever present in daily life.
-However, understanding why people stray outside accepted social norms is a highly complex issue.
-In this module you’ll focus on psychological theories that can be used to understand deviance, violence and criminal behaviour.
-This will include examining both the individual and social levels.
-You’ll also focus on some of the broader and more methodological issues such as how we decide what constitutes deviance, violence or crime, how we measure it (such as reliable crime statistics), the impact of violence and crime on individuals, communities and societies, and the management of offenders.
+In this module, you’ll explore the complexities of this issue.
+Your study will focus on psychological theories that can be used to understand deviance, violence and criminal behaviour.
+You’ll consider both the individual and social levels.
+You’ll also explore some of the broader methodological issues such as how we decide what constitutes deviance, violence or crime, how we measure it, the impact of violence and crime on individuals, communities and societies, and the management of offenders.

 Healthy & Unhealthy Romantic Relationships